Report a Concern

 To make a report, please review the areas below that apply to your concern, then submit the report:

-Campus Counseling (Non-emergency reporting)
+Campus Counseling (Non-Emergency)

 This form is used to report “non-emergency” behavioral, emotional and/or mental health concerns regarding DSU students.
 If you have questions regarding campus counseling services, please contact us at counselingandtesting@deltastate.edu or call us at (662) 846-4690.